HHS awards $832M for legal services to unaccompanied children, with a significant portion for ACACIA CENTER FOR JUSTICE

 Positive Signals

-- Addresses a critical need for legal representation.
+• Addresses a critical humanitarian need for vulnerable children.

 Sector Analysis